 – If police are involved, note the policy file number

-– Keep all your receipts for expenses related to the accident (i.e. repairs, emergency roadside expenses, rental vehicle, public transportation, etc.)
+– Keep all your receipts for expenses related to the accident (i.e. repairs, emergency roadside expenses, rental vehicle, public transportation, etc.) - Submit your claim

 Submitting a Claim Online